conda/constructor/docs/source/construct-yaml.md

 ## Available keys

 > This is only a name and description render of the `constructor` JSON Schema.
-> For more details, consider using an online viewer like [json-schema.app](https://json-schema.app/view/%23?url=https%3A%2F%2Fraw.githubusercontent.com%2Fconda%2Fconstructor%2Frefs%2Fheads%2Fmain%2Fconstructor%2Fdata%2Fconstructor.schema.json)
+> For more details, consider using an online viewer like [json-schema.app](https://json-schema.app/view/%23?url=https%3A%2F%2Fraw.githubusercontent.com%2Fconda%2Fconstructor%2Frefs%2Fheads%2Fmain%2Fconstructor%2Fdata%2Fconstruct.schema.json)

+### `$schema`

+JSON Schema URL or path used to validate this input file.

 ### `name`